outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* At least K consecutive closes (allowing 1 bar exception) within ATRDistance × ATR of the SD1 band, provided price has not closed beyond SD2 more than once since the bar index at which the current WALK state was entered
+* At least K consecutive closes (allowing 1 bar exception) within ATRDistance × ATR of the SD1 band, provided price does not close beyond SD2 more than once within the WALK qualification window prior to entry
 * Price does **not** mean-revert back to the middle band for more than one consecutive close
-* the middle band slope is considered positive for LONG trades if MiddleBand − MiddleBand[1] > 0, and negative for SHORT trades if MiddleBand − MiddleBand[1] < 0, evaluated on the current bar
+* the middle band slope is used only as confirmation of sustained movement, not as a directional predictor

 ## **Directional Trade Rules (Hard Filters)**